EraserDiT: Fast Video Inpainting with Diffusion Transformer Model: Experiments

-Besides, we generate masks and then reconstruct masked videos by EraserDiT on DAVIS dataset \cite{perazzi2016benchmark}, allowing for the calculation of quantitative scores.
-As is widely known, video completion tasks focus more on visual quality.
-Therefore, we employ LPIPS, SSIM, and FVD as quantitative evaluation metrics to comprehensively assess the visual consistency and perceptual quality of the generated videos.
-Table \ref{tab:one} shows that the proposed method outperforms ProPainter across all quantitative metrics.
+\textbf{ Quantitative Results.} Besides, we generate binary masks and reconstruct the masked videos using the DAVIS dataset \cite{perazzi2016benchmark}, while directly leveraging the ground-truth masks provided in the HQVI dataset \cite{cho2025elevating}.
+This setup enables the computation of quantitative performance metrics.
+As widely acknowledged, video completion tasks place greater emphasis on visual fidelity.
+Therefore, we employ PSNR, LPIPS, SSIM, and VFID to comprehensively evaluate the perceptual quality and temporal consistency of the completed videos.
+As presented in Table \ref{tab:metric}, our proposed method consistently outperforms both \emph{DiffEraser} and \emph{Minimax-Remover} across all considered evaluation metrics.

-Finally, regarding the inference time, the proposed method takes only 180 seconds to complete for a video with a resolution of $1080 \times 1920$ and $121$ frames with $40$ step denoising on a single A100 GPU.
-Thus, the proposed method delivers swift inference while maintaining superior visual quality, striking an optimal balance between speed and performance.
-The results of target removal and completion in other videos will be presented in the supplementary material.
+Furthermore, during inference, as detailed in Table \ref{tab:metric}, the proposed approach completes a video of resolution $2160 \times 1200$ with 97 frames using 40 denoising steps in just 65 seconds on a single NVIDIA H800 GPU.
+In contrast, \emph{Minimax-Remover} requires 7 minutes and 20 seconds to process the same input with only 6 denoising steps on the same hardware.
+Due to its resolution limitation of $960 \times 528$, \emph{DiffEraser} was evaluated at its maximum supported resolution, completing the same sequence in 73 seconds.
+These results demonstrate that our method achieves significant speedup while preserving superior visual quality, highlighting its efficiency and effectiveness in high-resolution video completion tasks.